5 Efficient Ways Of Cross-Selling In Your Hotel

 Take control of your services and personalise your offer to boost your cross-selling initiative.
 First, identify the services and offers you struggle to sell and combine them with those which are popular among your guests to benefit from their visibility.

 For example, say your romantic dinner menu doesn’t sell despite the fact that your main target groups are couples.
-Creating a special package that includes the romantic dinner can increase its popularity.
+Creating a special package that includes a romantic dinner can increase its popularity.
 This could be a romantic dinner and a couples’ massage, or a romantic dinner and a bottle of champagne upon arrival.

 It’s simple: you need to know and understand your guests and offer them an experience that’s most relevant to them.